OpenZeppelin/defender-sdk/README.md

 - We use github actions for CI/CD.
 See [workflows](.github/workflows) for more info.
   - `ci.yml` - runs on every push to any branch --> runs tests.
-  - `rc.yml` - runs on every push to master --> creates a rc tag --> creates a pre-release draft.
-  - `stable.yml` - Manual trigger workflow --> creates a stable tag --> creates a latest release --> publishes to npm.
-  - `release.yml` - Manual trigger workflow --> create a git release for a given tag.
-  - `publish.yml` - Manual trigger workflow ( for any given tag ) --> publishes to npm.

 ---